VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 * `-retentionPeriod`
 * `-storageDataPath`, so the data for each retention period is saved in a separate directory
 * `-httpListenAddr`, so clients may reach VictoriaMetrics instance with proper retention

+Then set up [vmauth](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/master/app/vmauth/README.md) in front of VictoriaMetrics instances, so it could route requests from particular user to VictoriaMetrics with the desired retention.
+The same scheme could be implemented for multiple tenants in [VictoriaMetrics cluster](https://github.com/VictoriaMetrics/VictoriaMetrics/blob/cluster/README.md).

 ### Downsampling